-Born in America, Whistler originally trained to be a soldier at West Point; before studying painting in Paris and moving to London circa 1860, where he remained.
-An advocate of the aesthetic ideal of 'Art for Art's Sake', and all-round provocative figure of the London art world, his nocturnes (which were famously criticised by John Ruskin for representing the equivalent of 'flinging a pot of paint in the public's face') and decorative subjects made him a progressive and controversial figure.
+Born in America, Whistler originally trained to be a soldier at West Point, before studying painting in Paris and moving to London around 1860, where he remained.
+An advocate of the aesthetic ideal of 'Art for Art's Sake', and all-round provocative figure of the London art world, his nocturnes (which he described as ‘arrangement[s] of line, form and colour first’ and were famously criticised by John Ruskin for representing the equivalent of 'flinging a pot of paint in the public's face') and decorative subjects made him a progressive and controversial figure.

 More on James Whistler: Oscar Wilde and his circle book in our Shops

 chromolithograph, published in Vanity Fair 12 January 1878

 An online exhibition celebrating the very best in contemporary portrait photography.

 Explore our community photography project, which presents a personal record of the UK during lockdown.

 See sculptures and fascinating objects from our Collection from all angles.